Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     yourChoices = input("number :")
     print(yourChoices)

-    # The [-rts --replacetostr] parameter will replace the variables (keywords) of the argparse library 'choices', 'default' and 'help', because their syntax is 'variable ='
+    # The [-rts --replacetostr] feature will replace the 'choices', 'default' and 'help' parameters of 'add_argument' function from argparse library, because their syntaxes is -> 'parameter=', except if you have exclude their words in 'exclude_python_words.txt'
     ```
-    - Edit [words exclusion](../../intensio/exclude/python/exclude_python_words.txt) and add `choices`, `default` and `help` variables of argparse library, because the Replace feature take all variables, with this rule -> `variables=`
+    - Edit [words exclusion](../../intensio/exclude/python/exclude_python_words.txt) and add `choices`, `default` and `help` parameters of add_argument function of argparse library

 ### 4) If `#` commentary after line of code, can potentially generate an error if `-rc, --removecommentaries` feature not recognize commentary correctly and remove the code of line